yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketClass

 A cluster-scoped custom resource to provide admins control over the handling of bucket provisioning.
-The `BucketClass` (BC) defines a release policy, specifies driver specific parameters, and provides the provisioner name.
+The `BucketClass` (BC) defines a retention policy, specifies driver specific parameters, and provides the provisioner name.
 A list of allowed namespaces can be specified to restrict new bucket creation and access to existing buckets.
 A default bucket class can be defined for each supported protocol, which allows the bucket class to be omitted from a `BucketRequest`.
 Most of the `BucketClass` fields are copied to the generated `Bucket` instance.

 > Note: a `BucketClass` is immutable, like a storage class, but the fields copied to the `Bucket` can be edited by the admin.